andycasey/moog/README.rst

 operating system, you will need either `gfortran
 <http://gcc.gnu.org/wiki/GFortran>`_ (recommended) or `g77
 <http://hpc.sourceforge.net/>`_ to compile MOOG.
-If you have these, just open a terminal and type:
+If you have either of these, just open a terminal and type:

 ``sudo pip install moog``